-Training sessions are held at City Academy Bristol and are open to all.
+Horfield Korfball Club training sessions are held at The City Academy, Bristol and Shine Community Sports Hall, Henleaze, and are open to both new and experienced Korfball players.
 We’re always excited to welcome new players into the club to give the sport a try.
-Your first three training sessions are absolutely free!
+Your first month of training sessions are absolutely free!

 If you would like to make an enquiry please use the details in the Contact Us section below.

 Korfball is a great social way to keep fit and we’re always looking for new members.
-After your first 3 free training sessions the costs are as follows:
+After your first month of free training sessions the costs are as follows:

 Cost: £22 per month